afomera/ClearManagement/README.md

 * \# of Trimasts
 * \# of HN9000 Equipment

+** User Roles **
+> These roles help to define what a User can or cannot do based of the role.
+I.E Some users who are 'technicians' should not be able to do things like add technicians

+* Guest (cannot do anything.
+Needs to be 'promoted')
+* Technician (base level access, see Dashboard with information they may need/be relevant)
+* Lead Technician (manages techs, able to promote or demote Tech <-> Guest, able to see all of the techs information)
+* Employee
+* Administration

 **Small Parts:**
 >This is consumable material used by the Technician on the job site.